booktree/booktree/README.md

 # Intended Features

-These are key features we intend to implement:
+These are key high level features we intend to implement:

 -   when users push or save from the web UI **markdown or LaTeX input**, we **compile and host HTML, PDF, EPUB output**.